sebastien-plutniak/archeofrag.gui/README.md

 * The fragments table must have a row for each fragment, the first column is for fragments identifier and the second column contains the spatial unit they are associated to.

-# Exploration of observed and expected spatial units orderings
+# Anomaly detection in the spatial distribution of refitting connection

 Let us assume that: